Corporate - DeductionsLast reviewed - 26 December 2022

 Royalties and technical service fees (with transfer of technology or know-how) payable to foreign companies with a direct or indirect controlling interest in the Brazilian company are deductible for tax purposes (observing applicable deduction limits), provided the contract has been duly registered with the National Institute of Industrial Property (Instituto Nacional da Propriedade Industrial or INPI) and approved by the Brazilian Central Bank.

 Payments under cost sharing arrangements

-Reimbursements paid under cost sharing arrangements can be considered deductible for IRPJ purposes, to the extent that certain requirements set forth by administrative decisions (especially tax ruling COSIT 8/2012) are met by the company performing such payments.
+Reimbursements paid under cost sharing arrangements may be considered deductible for IRPJ and CSLL purposes, to the extent that certain requirements set forth by administrative decisions (especially tax ruling COSIT 8/2012) are met by the company performing such payments.